 Often is “on the go” or often acts as if “driven by a motor”

 Often deliberately does things that annoy other people

 Often blames others for his or her mistakes or misbehaviour

 Often is angry and resentful

 Often is restless or seems keyed up or on edge

 Often has difficulty concentrating (mind goes blank)

-My husband and I completed one scale and Kellen’s teacher completed another one, without comparing notes.
-Our answers were remarkably similar, and strongly indicated ADHD.
-With all of these tests and results in hand, we asked for a referral to a pediatrician to discuss our options, and we worked with the school to help Kellen succeed.
+My husband and I completed one scale and our child’s teacher completed another one, without comparing notes.
+Our answers were remarkably similar and strongly indicated ADHD.
+With all of these tests and results in hand, we asked for a referral to a paediatrician to discuss our options, and we worked with the school to help him succeed.

-***I am not a medical professional.
-I am a mother of a child who displays the symptoms of ADHD; and a social service worker who has had professional experience with children with ADHD.
-I speak from my experiences only.
+***I am not a medical professional, but I am a mother of a child who displays the symptoms of ADHD; and a social service worker who has had professional experience with children with ADHD.
+These are my experiences only.
 For a proper diagnosis, you need to speak to your doctor.